1977–78 AEK Athens F.C. season: Overview

-AEK's superiority and the big difference of points which they won the league was also verified in the Greek Cup. Čajkovski's team seemed unstoppable as they eliminated AO Chania at home in the first round, Panathinaikos away in the second round and Panionios at home in the round of 16.
+AEK's superiority and the big difference of points which they won the league was also confirmed in the Greek Cup. Čajkovski's team seemed unstoppable as they eliminated AO Chania at home in the first round, Panathinaikos away in the second round and Panionios at home in the round of 16.
 In the quarter-finals, AEK defeated Panelefsiniakos away and advanced to the semi-finals, where they faced Olympiacos in Nea Filadelfeia.
-The "mistake" of Olympiacos to precede at the beginning of the match, made AEK "furious" and retaliated with 6 goals.
-AEK confirming their characterization as "unstoppable", defeated PAOK 2–0 in the final and won the Greek Cup, as well as the Double for the second time in their history after 39 years.
-Dušan Bajević emergerd as the top scorer in the tournament with 9 goals.
+The "mistake" of Olympiacos to take the lead at the beginning of the match, made AEK "furious" and retaliated with 6 goals.
+Confirming their characterization as "unstoppable" in the final, AEK defeated PAOK as well by 2–0 and won the title, achieving the domestic double for the second time in their history after 39 years.
+Bajević emergerd as the top scorer in the tournament with 9 goals.